lixixibj/DeepTVAR-data-code/README.md

     └── VAR               # Standard time-invariant VAR model
  ```
 #### 1. DeepAR
-The following Python code will make predictions from 20 training samples using DeepAR model
+The following Python code will make predictions from 20 training samples using the DeepAR model
 ```
 python DeepAR_EU_3_prices.py
 ```
-The output of forecasting accuracies in terms of APE and SIS at h=1,...,12 is
+The output of forecasting accuracies in terms of MSE, MAPE, MIS and MSIS at h=1,...,12 is
 ```
 ts
 0